 For ceremonial occasions, principally in churches or cathedrals, Knights of the Order wear a uniform comprised of a cape and beret.
 In Europe, white gloves are generally worn with the ceremonial uniform, but practice in the United States is less consistent in this regard.
 The cape is of white wool, full cut, reaching to approximately half way between the knee and ankle, with a short turned over collar of white velvet secured by a gold chain or other suitable closure.
 The cape bears the cross of the Order in red wool felt on the left breast below the shoulder.
 For the capes generally worn in the United States there is no other closure, and the cape hangs somewhat open from the collar closure down.
 Capes worn in Europe (see image) differ somewhat in details of the closure, but the front generally remains open.

-There is an prescribed official full dress uniform jacket (see image to left) for Knights of the Order, which is worn in some countries in Europe, but is never used in the United States.
+There is a prescribed official full dress uniform jacket (see image below and to the left) for Knights of the Order, which is worn in some countries in Europe, but is never used in the United States.

 The beret is of black velvet and has a large, soft, draping crown.
 The head band is also covered with black velvet, and is raised upward on the right front side to a height of 12 cm.
 On this raised portion is a patch indicating rank: for Knights, a cross on a shield of silver braid; for Knights Commander, the shield is enclosed in a single circle of gold braid; for Knights Commander with Star, two circles of gold braid; for Knights of the Grand Cross, the shield is surrounded by a garland of olive leaves embroidered in gold (see image).
 The beret is worn with the emblem of rank on the right forehead midway between the eye and ear.
 The crown is given a little tug to the opposite side to seat the beret properly upon the head.